Table of Contents

 To pursue M. Tech or M.E. in India, a candidate must have completed a B.E. or B. Tech degree in engineering from a government-approved university.
 Students who want to apply for an postgraduate engineering program must pass the GATE exam.
 This is one of the qualifying requirements for many schools and universities across India.

 Various institutes have different admissions procedures and eligibility requirements.
 GATE, or Graduate Aptitude Test in Engineering, is the primary entrance exam for candidates interested in postgraduate engineering programs.
 This admission exam is held on a national level for 25 papers, including Biomedical Engineering, which was recently added.

 Candidates who have completed a 5-year program in Science or Applied Sciences are also eligible to apply for a Master in Engineering or Master in Technology.
-An applicant’s acceptance is confirmed based on their entrance examination scores.
+The applicant’s acceptance is confirmed on the basis of their entrance examination scores.

 Before applying for a Master’s program in engineering or technology, students need a minimum GATE score set by the university for any IIT college.
 Some colleges need students to have received at least 50% in their last qualifying exam for their undergraduate degree.
 For example, if you want to study at IIT Madras, you must have 75% marks in your bachelor’s degree.